-Permanent Committees of the Guarantor
+Standing Committees of the Guarantor

-The permanent committee established by the Board of Directors in support of management functions is the Management Committee.
-The Management Committee is a forum that directly supports the work of the Chairman and CEO and is the supreme management body of the Guarantor.
-It coordinates the preparation of strategic decisions and has decision-making powers in matters referred to its competence by the OTP Group's Organisational and Operational Regulations.
+The Management Committee is a standing committee established by the Board of Directors of the Guarantor.
+It is a forum that directly supports the work of the Chairman and the CEO and is a standing committee of the Guarantor.
+The Management Committee coordinates the preparation of strategic decisions and the implementation of the Guarantor's strategic and business policy objectives.
+It is responsible for adopting planning and resource allocation decisions affecting the Guarantor and the OTP Group as a whole, preparing shareholders' decisions, adopting a stakeholder system, and requesting regular reporting.
+It has decision-making powers in matters referred to its competence by the Organisational and Operational Regulations.
 It takes a preliminary position and prepares decisions in the majority of issues that are discussed by the General Meeting, the Board of Directors and the Supervisory Board, and plays a coordinating role in the senior management of the Guarantor.
-The Management Committee also ensures that the Guarantor can respond flexibly and effectively to market and regulatory factors and that the OTP Group as a whole can act in a coordinated fashion.
-The Management Committee performs its work on the basis of a sixmonth work schedule approved by the committee itself, and meets once a month (and on an ad-hoc basis as and when necessary).
-Its order of business is determined by its rules of procedure.
+The Management Committee performs its work on the basis of a six-month work schedule approved by the committee itself and meets once a month (and on an ad-hoc basis as and when necessary).
+The order of business of the Management Committee is determined by its rules of procedure.